yuanyi1029/FIT2102/tute4/README.md

 ## PI Approximation introduction and scenario

-> This is **non-essential** information that provides additional context to th*e exercise and additional explanations.
+> This is **non-essential** information that provides additional context to the exercise and additional explanations.
 Read this if you are interested.

 You’re the newest hire on a data visualisation team that’s working on visualising the process of approximating Pi using the Monte Carlo method.
 Congratulations!